 Getting back to the Riad has a transitional effect – you switch from one universe to another, from the chaotic streets and souks of Marrakech into a quiet oasis, one unfamiliar and fascinating, bathed in sweet scents and Berber music.

-The colonial vibes of the city reminds you that these proud Moroccan people were once a French colony and a Spanish protectorate.
+The colonial vibes of the city remind you that these proud Moroccan people were once a French colony and a Spanish protectorate.

 60 years or so of independence for the Moroccan kingdom hasn’t cast that colonial vibe off the city, so the charm of Marrakech might lie in a blend of the ancient world bound by traditions and the liberties ingrained by the European culture.